uxtxarly/uxcuellar.github.io/about.md

 <img src="/assets/images/141.jpg" alt="picture with my dog" class="portrait of carlos cuellar" class="aspect-square rotate-3 rounded-2xl bg-slate-100 object-cover dark:bg-slate-800" width="200" height="200" style="float:right;margin-left:1rem">

 Hello, this is Carlos Cuéllar.
 Let me introduce myself.
 I'm a [certified User Experience Designer](/assets/certificates/nng-ux-certificate-cuellar.pdf) with an industrial design background and some love for all tech things.
-I'm obsessed with music and I used to DJ a long long time ago in a club in Valencia, Spain, the city where I'm from.
+I'm obsessed with music and I used to DJ a long long time ago in Valencia, Spain, the city where I'm from.
 In 2014 I moved to the Portland OR area, where I live with my wife, two kids, and an annoying chihuahua mix called Tamale (naming pets is one of my other talents).

 Now, the work stuff.
 I've been creating digital experiences that simplify user's lives since 2006.
 I started working at marketing agencies in Spain, and after moving to the US in 2011 I became an in-house UX Designer specialized in B2B applications.
 I currently work at [Trimble Inc.](https://construction.trimble.com/en) where we craft software solutions for construction companies.